MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sensitive-by-default.md

 > [!NOTE]
-> This cmdlet applies to newly added files in all SharePoint sites and OneDrive accounts.
+> This cmdlet applies to newly added files in all SharePoint sites and OneDrive accounts where a DLP policy is in place.
 It doesn't block sharing if an existing file is changed.

 1. Since any content that isn't explicitly checked in a DLP policy will be blocked from being externally accessed after this setting is enabled, you must ensure any content that needs to be shared externally is covered by at least one DLP policy.
 If you prefer to require explicit authorization in a DLP policy for a site to be shareable, no further action is needed after this setting is enabled.
 If not all locations with content that needs to be shared externally are already covered by an existing DLP policy, you must add them to at least one policy.
-The easiest way to do this is to create a DLP policy that includes all locations, that has any “content contains” condition selected, and that specifies no actions, no alerts, no notifications and no reports.
+The easiest way to do this is to create a DLP policy that includes all SharePoint or OneDrive locations, that has any “content contains” condition selected, and that specifies no actions, no alerts, no notifications and no reports.
 Also, make sure the rule doesn’t use the option to stop processing more DLP rules.
 [Learn how to create and turn on a DLP policy](/microsoft-365/compliance/create-test-tune-dlp-policy)

     > [!IMPORTANT]
     > Any content not in the scope of DLP policies would not be blocked for external access.